 You will need consistent access to a computer with an Internet connection.
 You should be using the latest version of Chrome, Firefox, Edge, Respondus Lockdown Browser (as applicable), or Safari, and can view a complete list of Supported Browsers through Canvas Guides.
-We will be using Zoom for Office Hours.
+We will be using Zoom for class meetings and office hours.
 Additionally, we will sometimes be using video recordings to share thoughts and ideas as part of activities or discussions.
 Canvas has a built-in Media Recorder that is easy to use.